lucasparada20/tlb_generator_slr/README.md

 # tlb_generator_slr
-A generator of large instances for the target level bicycle problem for service level requirements
+A generator of instances for large target-level problems in service level requirements